marcoguerri/marcoguerri.github.io/_posts/2016-03-21-pxeboot-failures-chelsio.markdown

 The *file* structure is identified by a handle (which is again basically an index within an array) returned by *searchdir* hook above.
-This handle is associated to the corresponding *com32_filedata* within *file_info* in function *open_file* in the excerpt below, which follows *opendev*.
+This handle is associated to the corresponding *com32_filedata* within *file_info* in function *open_file* in the excerpt below, which is called after *opendev*.

 ```c